alexwoolford/pubmed-feed/README.md

 1. capture deltas so to avoid re-evaluating all the records
 2. capture all the authors for each paper
-3. MySQL to seed the list
-4. FreeMarker template to generate HTML
+3. FreeMarker template to generate HTML
-5. expose functionality as RESTful web service
+4. expose functionality as RESTful web service
-6. schedule refreshes
+5. schedule refreshes